 With Windows when you want to try a new program you usually have to either pay a lot for it or else use a pirated version, a "cracked copy".
-With pirated programs you can never be sure of what extra stuff has been added and may often end up getting malware or viruses.
+With pirated programs (especially cracked versions) you can never be sure of what extra stuff has been added and may often end up getting malware or viruses.
 Even if you do get a legit copy then you will be often be expected to search around the internet to download it from a site you have probably never seen before.
 It is quite common for malware agencies to imitate such sites to get malware onto wide-eyed-end-users machines.
 Users get the blame for going to the wrong sites but how are they supposed to know which are the legit sites without prior experience of that particular site?

 With linux we use package managers such as Synaptic or Software Centre that share the same lists of already installed programs and also share lists of approved sites (=repositories) to download programs/packages from.
 Programs generally have to go through some sort of approval process before being allowed to sit in the repositories (=repos) & generally go through alpha & beta testing before being approved.
 Theoretically complaints about a package could lead to it getting removed from the repos although generally they just get bug-fixed.

 In Windows there is no built-in way of updating programs, drivers, codecs & other packages.
-Their update process is only about updates to the OS itself (and notice they are almost always called "security updates" although it is often about MS's security not the users or the machine's security).
+Their update process is only about updates to the OS itself (and notice they are almost always called "security updates" although it is often about Microsoft's security, not the users or the machine's security).
 So, often when you open a program such as Adobe Reader a pop-up appears saying there is a new version or updates are available (again notice how often they are "security updates").

 In linux the package managers update all the programs, kernel modules (these contain the drivers amongst other things), shared libraries, codecs, add-ons and other packages.
 You can set how often & when (even down to the time-of-day) that this update process happens.
 Although it defaults to asking your permission to download & install updates you can make it just go-ahead automatically.
 No constant pop-ups demanding you update NOW.
 No demands to make the updates automatic.
 Most of the linux updates are about increasing functionality because writing packages with vulnerabilities is unacceptable and so packages would be held back rather than included in releases or added to the repos.
 Even with the timetabled 6 monthly release cycle of Ubuntu there are no major deadline requiring that badly written code gets rushed through.